Jordy Monroy

-Jordy Joao Monroy Ararat (Ժորդի Ժոաո Մոնրոյ Արարատ; born 3 January 1996) is a professional footballer who plays as a right-back or right midfielder for Colombian side Independiente Medellín.
-Born in Colombia, he represents the Armenia national team at international level.
+Jordy Joao Monroy Ararat (Ժորդի Ժոաո Մոնրոյ Արարատ; born 3 January 1996) is a professional footballer who plays as a right-back or right midfielder for Colombian club Deportivo Pereira, on loan from Santa Fe.
+Born in Colombia, he played for the Armenia national team.

 Club career

 Born in Bogotá, Monroy played from the age of 11 in the youth system of his hometown club Independiente Santa Fe.
 He made his debut on 1 November 2015 in Categoría Primera A, starting in a 1–1 home draw with Envigado.
 He totalled nine competitive appearances for the club, filling in when the regulars were rested ahead of continental fixtures, and was released in January 2016.

 Following his release, he had an unsuccessful trial with a French Ligue 2 club, Patriotas Boyacá and a farm team of América de Cali, before becoming an Uber driver.
 He then had a choice between signing for Boyacá Chicó or Cúcuta Deportivo and chose the former, whom he helped win Categoría Primera B in 2017.

 Boyacá Chicó were relegated back to the second tier at the end of the 2018 season.
 On 27 August 2019, Monroy scored his first senior goal to open a 3–2 home win over Cortuluá.

 On 21 July 2020, Armenian Premier League club FC Noah announced the signing of Monroy.
 On 5 July 2022, Noah announced that Monroy had left the club after his contract had expired.

+On 19 July 2022, Monroy returned to his homeland and signed a one-year contract with DIM.

+In June 2023 he joined Deportivo Pereira.